divyanshun9/Credit-Card-Fraud-Detection/README.md

-# UPI-fraud-detection
+# Credit-Card-detection

-UPI fraud detection is an important problem in the finance industry.
-Here's a general outline of a possible project for building a UPI fraud detection system:
+Credit Card detection is an important problem in the finance industry.
+Here's a general outline of a possible project for building a Credit Card detection system:

 Data collection: data used here is from kaggle